jackersson/gstreamer-python/README.md

 - easy [gst-python](https://github.com/GStreamer/gst-python) installation

 ### Install

+__FOR ANY VIRTUAL ENVIRONMENT USERS, MAKE SURE YOU COMPILED PYTHON WITH `--enable-shared`(ESPECTIALLY FOR PYENV USERS) OR GST-PYTHON WON'T BE PROPERLY INSTALLED.__

 #### Install OS packages
 - [How to install Gstreamer on Ubuntu](http://lifestyletransfer.com/how-to-install-gstreamer-on-ubuntu/)
 - [How to install Gstreamer Python Bindings](http://lifestyletransfer.com/how-to-install-gstreamer-python-bindings/)

 #### in-place

+You need to install meson and ninja first.
+Usually just search meson and install it using your package manager and ninja will be automatically installed.

 ```bash
 python3 -m venv venv